Digital Nomad Tax

 The difference lies in the third condition.
 For the bona fide residence test, you need to have been a bona fide resident abroad for a full tax year (1 January – 31 December).

-This means having a long-term home (bought or rented) available abroad, foreign bank accounts, etc. The assessment of this condition is a grey area and thus not always very predictable.
+This means having a long-term home (bought or rented) available abroad, foreign bank accounts, etc. The assessment of this condition leaves room for discussion and thus not always very predictable.

 golden gate bridge US